andrewhao/mmtss/README.md

--mmtss is a loop station built for live performances.
+- mmtss is a loop station built for live performances.

 It wraps Ableton around a Web wrapper using a Webkit view, backed by nodejs and socket.io.
 Communication is done via LiveOSC